schwarzie2478/learning-az-204/docs/Content/Getting Started with Event Sourcing in .NET.md

  4:50
 ```

+> [!NOTE]
-IDs so all of my events will have a stream ID here so stream ID here we go
+> IDs so all of my events will have a stream ID here so stream ID here we go

 ```timestamp
  4:57